mvahaste/meridian/README.md

-# Apex Obsidian Theme
+# 🔮 Meridian

+A sleek and minimal theme for Obsidian.

 ![](./docs/cover.png)

-A simple, distraction free theme for [Obsidian](https://www.obsidian.md), crafted by [Sid](https://www.sid.me) and [Vignesh](https://twitter.com/c_m_vignesh) for folks who:

-1. prefer simpler things
-2. love monospaced type
-3. use hotkeys to navigate

-If you're comfortable with Vim keybinds, you can absolutely fly through the UI and type away at the speed of thought!
-It currently works best on macOS but if you run into issues on your platform, please raise them with us and we'd love to help.
+A nice looking minimal theme for [Obsidian](https://obsidian.md),

-## Issues / Feature Requests
+## Issues & Feature Requests

-This [Github repo](https://www.github.com/clearlysid/apex) is the best place to raise something to us.
-Alternatively, you can send an email to **siddharth99c@gmail.com**.
+If you've encountered any issues or have any feature requests feel free to [create an issue](https://github.com/mvahaste/meridian/issues/new/choose) or [open a pull request](https://github.com/mvahaste/meridian/compare).

 ## Development Guide

-1. Clone this repo
+1. Fork or clone this repository.
-2. Remove the `.example` from the `.env.example` and provide the path to your Obsidian vault
+2. Create a `.env` file in the root directory of the repository with `.env.example` as a template.
-3. Run `npm i` to install all dependencies
+3. Run `npm install` to install all dependencies
-4. Run `npm start` to "watch" all `src/*.css` files and compile the theme with hot reloads.
+4. Run `npm start` to compile the theme into your Obsidian themes directory and watch for changes.

 ## Acknowledgements

-- We used the [Obsidian Sample Theme](https://github.com/obsidianmd/obsidian-sample-theme) as a starting point.
-- The CSS build process is based on [Minimal Theme](https://github.com/kepano/obsidian-minimal).
-- Typeset in the beautiful [Geist and Geist Mono](https://vercel.com/font) by Vercel.
+- Forked from the [Apex](https://github.com/clearlysid/apex) theme.